tovouk/reactnd-mobile-flashcards/README.md

 This app will show a list of decks.
 Each deck contains a number of flashcards.
 Users can Add Questions (Flashcards) to a deck or quiz themselves with a deck's current flashcards.
+Upon finishing a quiz, a user can rety or go back to the deck screen.

 Users can create new decks as well.